 CES 2022 has unveiled several new Wi-Fi 6 and 6e routers and mesh systems; we'll have reviews up as soon as we can write them.

 The Asus RT-AX86U is a Wi-Fi 6 powerhouse that delivers great speeds and killer gaming features, as well as awesome customization options.
 With high-end performance and lifetime protection against intrusions and malware, it's also a great option for securing your entire home network, providing long term protection without a subscription fee, and carrying a two-year warranty.

 But the real draw of the Asus RT-AX86U is the performance, which approaches the the magical 1Gbps mark to provide speedy and effortless connectivity for all of your devices.
 With excellent range and great performance – even through walls and between floors – the RT-AX86U is equal parts general-use router and elite gaming router, and the collection of features and ports it offers are a steal compared to some of the top-performing gaming gear.
-It even gets a nod as the runner up for best Wi-Fi router in the 2021 Tom's Guide Awards.
+It even gets a nod as the runner up for best Wi-Fi router in the most recent Tom's Guide Awards.
 If you want the best Wi-Fi 6 router for the whole household, the Asus RT-AX86U is it.

 Read our full Asus RT-AX86U review.